-A coordinated entry (CE) system assesses and refers people experiencing homelessness to the services that will help them obtain and maintain housing stability.
+A coordinated entry system (CES) assesses and refers people experiencing homelessness to the services that will help them obtain and maintain housing stability.
 Each county in Washington State has a homeless coordinated entry site.

-Unaccompanied homeless youth are youth under the age of 18 experiencing homelessness while not in the physical custody of a parent or guardian.
+Unaccompanied homeless students are youth under the age of 18 experiencing homelessness while not in the physical custody of a parent or guardian.